-2017 DRINKING WATER CONSUMER CONFIDENCE REPORT
+YOUR 2019 DRINKING WATER QUALITY REPORT

-Treated Water test results from January 1st to December 31st, 2017
+Treated water test results from January 1st to December 31st, 2019

-The Board of Commissioners of Roberts Creek Water District is pleased to present the Annual Water Quality Report for 2017.
+The Board of Commissioners of Roberts Creek Water District is pleased to present the Annual Water Quality Report for 2019.
 Our District is committed to maintaining and ensuring the quality of your water.
 The Board and Staff continuously strive to improve the water treatment process and protect our water resources.

 Our primary water source is the South Umpqua River.
-We also have 750 acre-ft. of water reserved annually from Ben Irving Reservoir and have emergency inter-ties with the City of Roseburg and Winston-Dillard Water District.
-We supply water to approximately 3070 services, many of which include larger meters that serve mobile home parks, RV parks, schools, churches and several community and commercial sites within the District.
-RCWD covers approximately 9 sq. miles and serves the Green District and outlying areas such as the Roberts Creek and Glengary areas, as well as the area around McClain Avenue.
-With the plant upgrade completed in 2011, our treatment facility can produce 3.75 million gallons of treated water per day (MGD).
+We also have 750 acre-ft. of water reserved annually from Ben Irving Reservoir and have emergency interties with the City of Roseburg and Winston-Dillard Water District.
+We supply water to approximately 3,100 services, many of which include larger meters that serve mobile home parks, RV parks, schools, churches and several community and commercial sites within the District.
+RCWD covers approximately 9 sq. miles and serves the Green District and outlying areas such as Roberts Creek, Glengary, and Shady, as well as the area around McClain Avenue.

+With a treatment plant upgrade completed in 2011, our facility can produce 3.75 million gallons of treated water per day (MGD).
 Average daily demand is 1.12 MGD.
 Water lines are gravity fed and pressure averages 20-150 PSI depending on elevation.
 Our water hardness is considered "medium" at 32 milligrams per liter.

-All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
-However the presence of these constituents does not necessarily pose a health risk.
+All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some contaminants.
+However, the presence of these contaminants does not necessarily pose a health risk.
 Roberts Creek Water District routinely monitors for these in your drinking water according to Federal and State laws, and the EPA has determined that your water is safe.
-To understand the possible health effects described for many regulated constituents, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect.
+To understand the possible health effects described for many regulated contaminants, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect.
 The table below shows that we had no contaminant violations.
 Our District and its employees are proud that your drinking water consistently meets and often exceeds all Federal and State requirements.